RealyUniqueName/StablexNet/README.md

 StablexNet
 ==========

-Crossplatform socket abstraction for Haxe NME inspired by NekoThreadServer.
+Crossplatform client socket abstraction for Haxe NME inspired by NekoThreadServer.
 See examples.